 Building CSR into your staff lifecycle sounds complicated, but it does not have to be.
 Corporate social responsibility software platforms such as Bright Funds provide a one-stop shop for staff to engage with all facets of your program while also enabling real-time impact measurement for HR, CSR managers, and executives.

 10. Celebrate Impact

 Take some time each quarter or year to celebrate your CSR results with your team.
 Employees know their individual giving and volunteering habits, but seeing their collective positive impact can powerfully reinforce the mission-focused culture you are trying to build.
 Bright Funds makes it easy to share your impact by tracking your organization-wide metrics, results, and grant reporting.
 All you have to do is plan the celebration!

 Delivering Impact That Drives Engagement (and Vice Versa)

 Employee engagement is like gardening.
 It requires planning and nurturing, but once you implement a thoughtful system that works for your team and follow these steps to make your CSR vision tangible to your employees, engagement will thrive.
 The more engaged your employees are, the more impactful your CSR programs will be.
 And so on…and so on…

-To discover how our platform can support your programs, set up your free trial today.
+To discover how our platform can support your programs, schedule a demo today.